Madhouse-Wallet/madhouse-cdk-deploy/README.md

 3. npm install
 4. npm run build //builds project and checks for changes in docker file.
 5. cdk diff //explains what will be deployed
-6. cdk deploy // deploys cdk code.
+6. cdk deploy "stack" // deploys cdk cfn stack identified (options: dev, uat, madhouse)

 Please make a seperate stack for deploying to staging than deploying to production.